taosdata/TDengine/docs/en/27-train-faq/01-faq.md

 6. Verify that your firewall settings allow all hosts in the cluster to communicate on ports 6030 and 6041 (TCP and UDP).
 You can run `ufw status` (Ubuntu) or `firewall-cmd --list-port` (CentOS) to check the configuration.

-7. If you are using the Python, Java, Go, Rust, C#, or Node.js connector on Linux to connect to the server, verify that `libtaos.so` is in the `/usr/local/taos/driver` directory and `/usr/local/taos/driver` is in the `LD_LIBRARY_PATH` environment variable.
+7. If you are using the Python, Java, Go, Rust, C#, or Node.js client library on Linux to connect to the server, verify that `libtaos.so` is in the `/usr/local/taos/driver` directory and `/usr/local/taos/driver` is in the `LD_LIBRARY_PATH` environment variable.

 8. If you are using macOS, verify that `libtaos.dylib` is in the `/usr/local/lib` directory and `/usr/local/lib` is in the `DYLD_LIBRARY_PATH` environment variable..